syncfusion-content/flutter-docs/Flutter/maps/shape-colors.md

 If you return a value of different type other than the color from the `shapeColorValueMapper`, then you must set the `MapShapeLayer.shapeColorMappers` property which is a collection of `MapColorMapper` to apply colors for the respective shapes.

-N> You can show legend using the `showLegend` property in the `MapShapeLayer`.
-The icon color of the legend is applied based on the color returned in the `shapeColorValueMapper` property in the `MapShapeLayerDelegate` and the text will be taken from `primaryValueMapper`.
-It is possible to customize the legend item's color and text using the `shapeColorMappers` property in the `MapShapeLayerDelegate`.
+N> You can show legend using the `MapShapeLayer.showLegend` property.
+The icons color of the legend is applied based on the colors returned in the `MapShapeLayerDelegate.shapeColorValueMapper` and texts of the legend will be the value returned in the 'primaryValueMapper'.
+It is possible to customize the legend icons color and texts using the `MapShapeLayerDelegate.shapeColorMappers` property.

 {% tabs %}
 {% highlight Dart %}